benscho/GLAHFDST/docs/save.rst

 .. js:function:: loadData()

 Loads the data from the browser database.
-When loading is finished, it uses Dojo's topic/publish to distribute information.
+When loading is finished, it uses Dojo's topic/publish (`Documentation <https://dojotoolkit.org/reference-guide/1.10/dojo/topic.html#dojo-topic>`_) to distribute information.
 For the graphics layers, we have to send the data to the proper widget for redrawing.

 .. js:function:: _onSlotChange()